emilypx/emilypx.github.io/_pages/about.md

 6/2026: REU Margaret Berkely was awarded a Fulbright to teach English Mexico next year.
 Congrats, Maggie!

+6/2026: REU and McNair Scholar Farhan Sreejan was awarded an Advanced Study Grant!

 5/2026: REU and senior thesis student Nicholas Hernandez will be starting the MS program in Computer Science at Georgia Tech in the fall.
 Congrats, Nico!

 12/2025: RA [Hunter Scheppat](https://hunterschep.github.io/website/) made an amazing [tutorial for fine-tuning NLLB to a new language pair](https://medium.com/@hunterschep/fine-tuning-nllb-200-for-a-new-language-in-2025-fcae209d9980).